 The basic rotation function enables you to compensate a workpiece misalignment.
 The effect corresponds to the basic rotation function that you can define in the manual mode with the probing functions.
-The TNC synchronizes the values entered in the basic rotation menu or the ROT column of the preset table with the fillable form.

-You can change the basic rotation values in the form, but the TNC does not write them back into the basic rotation menu or the preset table.
+You can change the basic rotation value in the form, but the TNC does not write it back into the basic rotation menu or the preset table.